 The occurrence of scooter competitions and events has increased in recent years.
-Scooter competitions are now common sports events.
+Professional scooter competitions are now common sports events.
 Festivals are attended by thousands of people.
 Events such as the ISA Championships have attracted the attention of many.
 The International Scooter Association reached an agreement and hosted the 2019 Scooter World Championships in Barcelona, Spain.
 ISA hosts competitions all over the world, including the USA.

 In the United States, Founder and Director of United Scooter Association, Samatha Deeder, established the association dedicated to positively promoting and unifying the sport of competitive freestyle scooter riding.
 This is an association who places all profits back into the sport to sponsor and host multi-venue competitions across the United States.
 The association is focused on uniting the sport, with agreed upon competition formats and standards to bring attention and drive freestyle scooters as one of the world’s top action sports with the Olympics as the ultimate goal.